ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 New Beatmap Nominators have arrived!
-As with every month, we would like to show you which people you can request your pending maps to, just make sure to ask those proficient in the right game mode!
-Shown below are the lists of all additions and departures of this month!
+As with every month, we would like to present you with people you can request your pending maps to, just make sure to ask those proficient in the right game mode!
+Below are the lists of all additions and departures from this month!

 Before we get to them though, we have some important announcements regarding the so-called "care package" which has had its first test in osu!taiko several months ago, along with a change regarding Beatmap Nominator applications and evaluations.

 ### Activity lenience for returning Beatmap Nominators

 Have you ever been a Beatmap Nominator before and would like to make a return?
 We have some great news for you!
-In the [February issue of the Mappers' Report](https://osu.ppy.sh/home/news/2020-02-28-mappers-report-february) we mentioned that we applied a "care package" for osu!taiko that gave past Beatmap Nominators an easier way to make their return.
+In the [February issue of the Mappers' Report](https://osu.ppy.sh/home/news/2020-02-28-mappers-report-february) we mentioned that we applied a "care package" for osu!taiko that gave past Beatmap Nominators an easier way to return.
 Now the time has come and we will apply it to all game modes, starting with this announcement!
 The following requirements apply for specific activity leniency:

 - **You must have been a member of the Beatmap Nominators in the past**.
-This applies back to the date when the Beatmap Nominators were first created.
-(Past BAT times).
+This applies back to the date when the Beatmap Nominators were first created (past BAT times).
 This means that you will only need **two months** of modding activity in order to re-apply!
 - **You must have been a member of the Beatmap Nominators in the past year**.
-Additionally, you must have left "on good terms".
-Meaning that you have passed your last evaluation.
+Additionally, you must have left "on good terms", meaning that you have passed your last evaluation.
 If both apply to you, you will only need **one month** of modding activity to re-apply!

 This has been tested on leaving Beatmap Nominators for a few months already, so you may already have the leniency if you've left recently.

 We've got your interest?
 Great!
-When you are sure that the activity lenience can be applied to you, contact any of the Nomination Assessment Team members!
-(Preferably of your game mode, because they will most likely know if you were a Beatmap Nominator in the past.)
+When you are sure that the activity leniency can be applied to you, contact a Nomination Assessment Team member (preferably of your game mode, because they will most likely know if you were a Beatmap Nominator in the past)!

 ### BN application and evaluation results will now be sent via chat